e1337gmx/Wallarm-Solutions-Engineer-Challenge-LuisG/README.md

 Your submission will be evaluated based on:

 📌 **Completeness**: Were all required tasks completed?
-📌 **Clarity**: Is the documentation clear and well-structured?
+YES 📌 **Clarity**: Is the documentation clear and well-structured?
+I believe it can be better, as I learn the platform more.
 📌 **Troubleshooting**: How well did you document and resolve any issues?
+Troubleshooting was my own laptop issues, github, and docker, WALLARM was flawless.
 📌 **Understanding of the Product**: Did you correctly set up and use the Wallarm filtering node?
+YES, from everything I was reading and I founbd value to a previous employeer, who I will inform.
 📌 **Use of Official Documentation**: Did you successfully leverage Wallarm's official resources?
+I used it ALL and also went on to Youtube to get basic fundamentals of platform as I am 9 hours old in using WallArm.